1. General Obligations and acknowledgements: Rentokil Initial Pty Ltd

 see any evidence of termite activity.
 Live termites should not be disturbed.

-5. Installation Certificate: Subject to the Customer having paid all amounts owing to RPC, on completion of the installation, RPC will issue the Customer with a certificate of Installation of a Termite Management System in accordance with AS 3660.1- new buildings.
-That certificate is subject to terms and limitations including, that unless otherwise agreed by RPC in writing, it may only be relied upon by the Customer or property owner.
+5. Installation Certificate: Subject to the Customer having paid all amounts owing to APC, on completion of the installation, APC will issue the Customer with a certificate of Installation of a Termite Management System in accordance with AS 3660.1- new buildings.
+That certificate is subject to terms and limitations including, that unless otherwise agreed by APC in writing, it may only be relied upon by the Customer or property owner.

-6. Fees and Payment: The Fee plus GST as set out in this agreement is payable by the Customer to RPC within 30 days unless otherwise agreed.
-RPC will provide the Customer with an electronic tax invoice on completion of the installation.
+6. Fees and Payment: The Fee plus GST as set out in this agreement is payable by the Customer to APC within 30 days unless otherwise agreed.
+APC will provide the Customer with an electronic tax invoice on completion of the installation.